-Severn Trent Services provides underdrain system for water treatment plant in Kansas, US14 January 2013
+Severn Trent Services provides underdrain system for water treatment plant in Kansas, US

 Severn Trent Services has provided its TETRA LP Block filter underdrain system to the Water Services Department of Kansas City, Missouri, US.